How to Build Motivation to Overcome Depression

 - Taking action can itself increase motivation, and self-reward can help sustain positive behaviors.

 One of the key features of depression is the lack of motivation to do things that you know you should really do.
 For example, you may think that you don't have the motivation to exercise, or spend time with friends, or work on that project that is overdue.
 And as I've indicated in previous posts, we know that depression is a vicious cycle.
 It includes avoidance, isolation, self-criticism, perfectionism, and hopelessness.
-We can add lack of motivation to this vicious cycle because when you lack motivation, you end up not doing the things that you need to do to build self-esteem, to overcome avoidance, to build your support network, and to feel effective so that you don't fall into a rabbit hole of hopelessness.
+We can add lack of motivation to this vicious cycle because when you lack motivation, you end up not doing the things that you need to do to build self-esteem, overcome avoidance, build your support network, and feel effective so that you don't fall into a rabbit hole of hopelessness.

 In this post, we are going to look at some of the distortions in your thinking that add to your lack of motivation, and we'll examine some techniques that you can start using today to turn your motivation on its head.